Skip to content

 Summit Objectives

-• Foster coalition building: The summit will unite youth representatives from up to 10 local community youth coalitions, creating a supportive and collaborative environment for sharing experiences and best practices.
+• Foster coalition building: The summit will unite youth representatives from up to 10 PA community youth coalitions, creating a supportive and collaborative environment for sharing experiences and best practices.
 Participants will forge meaningful connections and receive guidance from CPA Collegiate Action Network mentors, building a solid network of youth opioid prevention advocates across Pennsylvania.

-• Engage in local media interviews: To extend the reach of their message, youth advocates will also participate in local media interviews.
+• Engage in local media interviews: To extend the reach of their message, youth advocates may also participate in local media interviews.
 Together, they will share personal stories, experiences, and aspirations, shedding light on the urgent need for comprehensive youth-focused initiatives.
-Through these interviews, they will garner public support, motivate further action, and demonstrate the strength of their mentorship-driven advocacy.
+Through these interviews, they will garner public support, motivate further action, and demonstrate the strength of their advocacy.

 Participating Coalition Expectations